EdmundLeex/photogrify.me/README.md

 ## Technical Features
 ### Database Performance
-At MVP stage, photogrify.me's database design follows best practices in order to make sure scalability moving forward.
+At MVP stage, photogrify.me does not have a complex schema yet.
+But its database is designed with best practices in mind in order to make sure scalability moving forward.

 #### Batch Update Wrapped in Transaction
 When user upload photos in batch, inserting multiple records into the database